Read the information below when a loved one has passed away.

-When someone passes away at home, your first call should be to the deceased own GP.
-In most cases he/she will attend to certify the death and issue the Medical Cause of Death Certificate.
+When someone passes away at home, your first call should be to the deceased’s own GP.
+In most cases the Doctor should attend to certify the death and issue the Medical Cause of Death Certificate.

 If the death occurs outside of normal practice hours you should call 111.
-This will put you through to the out-of-hours Doctor and he/she should attend to certify the death.
-However, they will not be able to issue the medical cause of death certificate.
-This will be completed by the deceased’s own GP the next working day.)
+The on-call Doctor should attend to certify the death; however, they will not be able to issue the medical cause of death certificate.
+(This will be completed by the deceased’s own GP the next working day.)

-Once the Doctor has certified the death and upon permission, you can call us and we will collect the deceased, bringing them into our care at our Chapel of Rest.
+Once the Doctor has certified the death and upon permission, you can contact us and we will collect the deceased and bring them into our care at our chapels of rest.

 We are available 24 hours a day, 365 days a year and will endeavor to attend within 90 minutes.

-We will attend with one of our discreet ‘first call’ vehicles (which are not sign written) and all of the necessary equipment to ensure the removal of your loved one is carried out with the highest level of care, respect and dignity.
+We will attend with one of our discreet ‘first call’ vehicles (non-sign written) and all of the necessary equipment to ensure the removal of the deceased is carried out with the highest level of care, respect and dignity.